IlMakerPragmatico/ChristmasTreeStar/README.md

-# Christmas Tree Topper with Arduino and Neopixel LEDs
+# Christmas Tree Star with Arduino and Neopixel LEDs

 This repository contains all the resources needed to create a 3D-printed Christmas tree topper with 11 Neopixel LEDs controlled by an Arduino Nano.